Routing Queries to Data Sources

 Running an agentic RAG workflow

-We can now run an agentic RAG workflow using tools.
+We can now run an agentic RAG workflow using a tool use approach.
 We can think of the system as consisting of four components:

 • The user